MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 Server-side caching would be useful in the following use case:
 You are implementing a house sales PWA.
 When the user selects their shortlist items you can have the main images cached because you know the user is going to want to look at their shortlist items.

-I used workbox for caching, to start using Workbox I added the following to my sw.js file.
+I used Workbox for caching, to start using Workbox I added the following to my sw.js file.
 Check out Workbox [here.](https://developers.google.com/web/tools/workbox)

 ```js